core-wg/resource-directory/draft-ietf-core-resource-directory.md

 of all endpoints of a given endpoint type.
-It assumes that two endpoints (with endpoint names `sensor1` and `sensor2`) have previously registered with their respective addresses `coap://sensor1.example.com` and `coap://sensor2.example.com`, and posted the very payload of the 6th request of section 5 of {{RFC6690}}.
+It assumes that two endpoints (with endpoint names `sensor1` and `sensor2`) have previously registered with their respective addresses `coap://sensor1.example.com` and `coap://sensor2.example.com`, and posted the very payload of the 6th response of section 5 of {{RFC6690}}.

 It demonstrates how absolute link targets stay unmodified, while relative ones are resolved: